marijnh/Eloquent-JavaScript/00_intro.md

 {{index [JavaScript, "flexibility of"], flexibility}}

 This flexibility also has its advantages, though.
-It leaves space for a lot of techniques that are impossible in more rigid languages, and as you will see (for example in [Chapter ?](modules)), it can be used to overcome some of JavaScript's shortcomings.
-After ((learning)) the language properly and working with it for a while, I have learned to actually _like_ JavaScript.
+It leaves room for techniques that are impossible in more rigid languages and makes for a pleasant, informal style of programming.
+After ((learning)) the language properly and working with it for a while, I have come to actually _like_ JavaScript.

 {{index future, [JavaScript, "versions of"], ECMAScript, "ECMAScript 6"}}

 There have been several versions of JavaScript.
 ECMAScript version 3 was the widely supported version in the time of JavaScript's ascent to dominance, roughly between 2000 and 2010.
 During this time, work was underway on an ambitious version 4, which planned a number of radical improvements and extensions to the language.
 Changing a living, widely used language in such a radical way turned out to be politically difficult, and work on the version 4 was abandoned in 2008, leading to a much less ambitious version 5, which made only some uncontroversial improvements, coming out in 2009.
 Then in 2015 version 6 came out, a major update that included some of the ideas planned for version 4.
 Since then we've had new, small updates every year.

 The fact that the language is evolving means that browsers have to constantly keep up, and if you're using an older browser, it may not support every feature.
 The language designers are careful to not make any changes that could break existing programs, so new browsers can still run old programs.
-In this book, I'm using the 2017 version of JavaScript.
+In this book, I'm using the 2022 version of JavaScript.

 {{index [JavaScript, "uses of"]}}